ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 * Create the **statefulset**:
 The [cassandra image](https://hub.docker.com/_/cassandra/) used is coming from dockerhub public repository.

-Modify the service name and namespace used in the yaml if you are using your own namespace name or you change the service name:
+if you are using your own namespace name or you change the service name, modify the service name and namespace used in the yaml :
 ```yaml
    env:
      - name: CASSANDRA_SEEDS